ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 Triggering included (dynamic) handlers
 --------------------------------------

 Includes are executed at run-time, so the name of the include exists during play execution, but the included tasks do not exist until the include itself is triggered.
-To use the ``restart apache`` task with dynamic re-use, refer to the name of the include itself.
+To use the ``Restart apache`` task with dynamic re-use, refer to the name of the include itself.
 This approach triggers all tasks in the included file as handlers.
 For example, with the task file shown above:

 .. code-block:: yaml

    - trigger an included (dynamic) handler
      hosts: localhost
      handlers:
-       - name: restart services
+       - name: Restart services
          include_tasks: restarts.yml
      tasks:
        - command: "true"
-         notify: restart services
+         notify: Restart services

 Triggering imported (static) handlers
 -------------------------------------

 Imports are processed before the play begins, so the name of the import no longer exists during play execution, but the names of the individual imported tasks do exist.
-To use the ``restart apache`` task with static re-use, refer to the name of each task or tasks within the imported file.
+To use the ``Restart apache`` task with static re-use, refer to the name of each task or tasks within the imported file.
 For example, with the task file shown above:

 .. code-block:: yaml

    - trigger an imported (static) handler
      hosts: localhost
      handlers:
-     - name: restart services
+     - name: Restart services
        import_tasks: restarts.yml
      tasks:
        - command: "true"
-         notify: restart apache
+         notify: Restart apache
        - command: "true"
-         notify: restart mysql
+         notify: Restart mysql

 .. seealso::